Rule of law: Formalist conception

 In Raz's view, one of the virtues of the rule of law is the restraint it imposes on authorities.
 It aims to exclude arbitrary power, as most of the exercises of arbitrary power violate the rule of law.
 Arbitrary power is excluded when courts hold themselves accountable only to the law and observe "fairly strict procedures".
 Another virtue is the protection it accords to individual freedom, namely, "the sense of freedom in which it is identified with an effective ability to choose between as many options as possible".
 Most importantly, to adhere to the rule of law is to respect human dignity by "treating humans as persons capable of planning and plotting their future".

+Raz also used the "sharpness of a knife" analogy to show that the rule of law is a neutral tool.
+He argued that just as a sharp knife makes both a surgeon and a murderer more efficient, the rule of law makes a legal system better at reaching its goals, regardless of whether those goals are actually moral.

 Raz also identified some of the potential pitfalls of the rule of law.
 He opined that as the rule of law is designed "to minimise the harm to freedom and dignity which the law may cause in its pursuit of its goals however laudable these may be", the strict pursuit of the rule of law may prevent one from achieving certain social goals which may be preferable to the rule of law: "Sacrificing too many social goals on the altar of the rule of law may make the law barren and empty".